It is so great to meet you!

 I started my occupational therapy career working in a sensory integration clinic in California, where I received my certificate in Ayres Sensory Integration®.
 This foundation shaped how I understand developmental disabilities, neurodiversity, and the sensory-motor systems that support all learning and participation.

 After several years practicing in California, I moved to Oregon to pursue a competitive pediatric fellowship at OHSU's Doernbecher Children's Hospital through the LEND (Leadership Education in Neurodevelopmental and Related Disabilities) program.
 During my fellowship, I completed clinical rotations in feeding, autism, neurodevelopment, early intervention, and NICU care.
-The LEND program emphasizes interdisciplinary collaboration, neurodiversity-affirming care, and improving outcomes for infants, children, and adolescents with disabilities through evidence-based practice.
+The LEND program emphasizes interdisciplinary collaboration, neurodiversity-affirming care, and improving outcomes for infants, children, and adolescents with disabilities through evidence-based practice and listening to the lived experiences of those I serve.

-Following my fellowship, I opened my private practice to work with families and young children experiencing feeding difficulties, sensory processing challenges, and developmental disabilities.
-I'm bringing this specialized expertise to Orange County families who deserve access to individualized feeding therapy.
+Following my fellowship, I started my private practice in Oregon to work with families and young children experiencing feeding difficulties, sensory processing challenges, and developmental disabilities.
+Now, I'm bringing this specialized expertise to Orange County families who deserve access to individualized feeding therapy.

 Beyond direct clinical work, I'm passionate about mentoring the next generation of occupational therapists.
 I support pre-OT students and new graduates in discovering their paths within the profession, and I've published resources including "The Backbones to Becoming a Clinical Occupational Therapist," a fieldwork survival guide for OT students.